jdtaylor7/workflow/buildEnvironments/bazel.md

     https://docs.bazel.build/versions/master/windows.html) page and proceed
     from the "Build C++ with MSVC" section.

-Do not set any environment variables manually.
-Should not be necessary.

 Download and install [Visual C++ Build Tools](
     https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
     Do not install all of Visual Studio.